weaveworks/weave/site/proxy.md

 layout: default
 ---

-# <a name="weave-proxy"></a>Weave Proxy
+# Proxy

-Instead of the weave command-line utility, you may prefer to use the standard docker command-line utility to manage containers.
-This will allow containers to be started in foreground mode.
-It will also ensure that the weave network interface is available before running your container.
+The weave proxy automatically attaches containers to the weave network that have been started using the ordinary Docker command-line interface or Docker remote API.

+Using the proxy brings some additional benefits over `weave run`.
+The proxy ensures that the weave network interface is available before starting a container's application process.
+Furthermore, containers can be started in foreground mode, and can be automatically removed (with the ususal `--rm`).

 ## Setup